fedarko/strainFlye/README.md

   -h, --help  Show this message and exit.

 Commands:
-  align         Aligns reads to contigs, and processes this alignment. call-naive    Performs naive mutation identification using NaiveFreq. est-fdr       Estimates the FDR of identified mutations. div-idx       Computes the diversity index of MAGs. spots         Identifies hot- and/or cold-spots in MAGs. mut-matrix    Computes mutation matrices of a MAG.
+  align         Aligns reads to contigs, and filters this alignment. call-naive    Performs naive mutation calling with controlled FDR. fdr-curves    Visualizes FDR curves of identified mutations. div-idx       Computes the diversity index of MAGs. spots         Identifies hot- and/or cold-spots in MAGs. mut-matrix    Computes mutation matrices of a MAG.